The ultimate ecommerce site search guide

 The common industry convention is to place the search bar on the right side of header navigation.
 Surprisingly, this isn’t always the best option.

-Putting the search bar front, top, and center can boost engagement rates to around 15.86% compared to the top right’s average rate of 13.43% or the top left’s 7.72% rate.
+Putting the search bar front, top, and center can boost engagement rates compared to aligning it to the right or left.

 Keep the search bar in the same location

 Keep it in the same location, on every page.

 Don’t make users hunt for the search bar when they engage with your store.
 This one is a “common sense” ecommerce site search best practice.

 Autocomplete best practices